Skip to content

 CBT is typically time-limited and skills-focused, with practice between sessions to help you apply tools in daily life.

-What can I expect from a Cognitive Behavioral Therapy (CBT) session?
+What can I expect from sessions in Cognitive Behavioral Therapy (CBT)?

 The Cognitive Behavioral Therapy (CBT) approach is very collaborative - you and your therapist work as a team to understand patterns in your thinking and behavior, then develop practical strategies to create positive changes in your daily life.